jonohr/kvartersmenyn-cli/README.md

 cache_ttl: 6h
 ```

 You can list multiple areas in the `areas` array.
 Each item can inherit `city` from the top level or override it with its own `city` value.
+If you only set `city` and omit `areas`, the whole city is used.

 Flags always win over config when both are set.
 Defaults are used when neither flags nor config specify a field.